RetroStack/TRS-80-Model-I-Power-Supply-New/README.md

 # TRS-80 Model 1 - Power Supply

 This project is a reimplementation of the TRS-80 Model 1 Power Supply that replicates the DC and AC voltages needed to run the original system.
-This revision is based on [previous work](https://github.com/maboytim/TRS-80_Model1_Power_Supply) by Matt Boytim.
-It is a slight modification from that design.
-The entire project is available under the MIT license while the reference project has been released as Public Domain.
+This revision is based on [previous work](https://github.com/maboytim/TRS-80_Model1_Power_Supply) by Matt Boytim, with slight modifications to that design.
+The entire project is available under the MIT license, while the reference project has been released into the Public Domain.

+This version supports both 120V and 230V.

-**NOTE**: There has been a previous pwoer supply by RetroStack.
+**NOTE**: A previous power supply was released by RetroStack.
 This new version replaces that power supply as it is cheaper to produce, lighter, and smaller.

-**WARNING**: Since this project works with high voltages, please only do this if you know what you are doing.
-Working on high voltages can kill you!
-Additionally, doing things incorrectly could burn down your house.
+**WARNING**: This project works with high voltages.
+Please proceed only if you are experienced with handling high-voltage electronics.
+Working on high voltages can be fatal and, if done incorrectly, could cause a fire or damage to property.

 ![E1 Replica](/Latest/Photo.png)